Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 1

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This is the particular ParameterDataPrototypes on
+0..1 aggr This is the particular ParameterDataPrototypes on

 which the swDataDefProps shall be applied. aggr These are the particular data deﬁnition properties

-#@SECTION: 0..1 aggr This is the particular VariableDataPrototypes on
+0..1 aggr This is the particular VariableDataPrototypes on

 which the swDataDefProps shall be applied.